guptayush2112/MainsDetector/README.md

 As the name suggests, this circuit detects if there is voltage flow or not through the live wire without any contact.

 INSTRUCTIONS to view the project correctly:
-1) Open the Buck Converter.asc File using LTspice Software[Software Download Link--> https://ltspice.analog.com/software/LTspiceXVII.exe
+1) Download the Github File as a .zip and open the Mains Detector.asc using LTspice Software[Download Link--> https://ltspice.analog.com/software/LTspiceXVII.exe

 2) After opening--
 a.
 The circuit can be seen along with clear details and components.